section-engineering-education/engineering-education/content/articles/how-machine-learning-is-revolutionizing-the-agricultural-industry/index.md

 ### Conclusion
 Machine learning is a crucial branch of AI which is vital in revolutionizing agriculture.
 It uses high-precision algorithms, and it is an excellent tool for precision agriculture that enhances productivity.

-Machine learning uses various algorithms, which are categorized as either structured and unstructured techniques.
+Machine learning uses various algorithms, which are categorized as either structured or unstructured techniques.
 The algorithms include regression, CART, K-mean, KNN, etc.

-It is essential in pest and disease management, monitoring crop fields, optimizing crop fields, and forecast of demand and weather.
+It is essential in pest and disease management, monitoring crop fields, optimizing crop fields, and forecasting demand and weather.

 Compared to other technologies, machine learning is more efficient in the agricultural revolution by automating repetitive tasks with faster processing.
 Thus, machine learning is a very effective tool that various areas of agriculture can use to enhance productivity.